cyberaniket101/AeroAssistAI/README.md

    npm run dev
    ```

-2. Open your web browser and visit `http://localhost:3000` to view the Gemini AI Clone application.
+2. Open your web browser and visit `http://localhost:3000` to view the AeroAssistAI application.

 ### Production Build